galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 >
 {: .hands_on}

-If your data is not accessible by URL, for example, if your FASTQ files are located on your laptop, you can upload into a collection as below.
+If your data is not accessible by URL, for example, if your FASTQ files are located on your laptop and are not too large, you can upload into a collection as below.
+If they are large you could use FTP.
+You can take a look at the [Getting data into Galaxy slides]({% link topics/galaxy-interface/tutorials/get-data/slides.html %}) for more information.

 > ### {% icon tip %} Tip: Upload local files into a collection
 >